 Corktown has a bustling restaurant and pub neighbourhood along Augusta and on James and John Streets South – in 2015 alone we saw Mezcal and Nellie James Too open, and in 2016 Mezcal expanded to its lower level with a 2nd spot Uno Mas.
 It’s also home to the Hunter GO Station that was once the TH&B Train Station, and St. Joe’s Hospital.
 Central features the rejuvenated Gore Park area, with the Royal Connaught being redone offering condo living.
 The guys behind Sonic Unyon have opened up an arts and event space at 95 King East, Mills Hardware.
 2015 we saw some awesome new spots open that are drawing people there to work and to play – Co/Motion is a co-working enviro, and Serve Ping Pong, is well, a Ping Pong bar and it is always busy!
 But we’re also seeing some great new living options popping up in downtown like the Theatre Lofts.

 The only downtown mall is Jackson Square which connects some of the downtown business towers to the Central Library location and to the Hamilton Farmer’s Market – one of the oldest markets in Canada!
-Late 2015 has seen the resurgence of attention to the market which has struggled with renovated spaces and temporary locations over the last few years – the traditional favourite vendors have been joined by a group of independent food stalls in the newly proclaimed “Real Food Court” and they are introducing great new foods on the small scale – like small batch ice cream, Ramen and Pokeh which serves a take on the traditional Hawaiian dish – fun fact Pokeh was Canada’s first Poké bar.
-The International Village BIA is active it changing the face of King East – as is evidenced in this new Vignette video series produced by Double Barrel Studios – great spots opening up there including The Gifted, Vintagesoulgeek, Studio205
+Late 2015 has seen the resurgence of attention to the market which has struggled with renovated spaces and temporary locations over the last few years – the traditional favourite vendors have been joined by a group of independent food stalls that are introducing great new foods on the small scale – like small batch ice cream, Ramen, Mexican Kitchen, Nam Nom Banh Mi, The Good Leaf Company, Sensational Samosa, Herb and Ladle and Pokeh which serves a take on the traditional Hawaiian dish – fun fact Pokeh was Canada’s first Poké bar.
+The International Village BIA is active it changing the face of King East – as is evidenced in this new Vignette video series produced by Double Barrel Studios – great spots there include True Hamiltonian, Vintagesoulgeek, and Studio205

 James Street North which is probably the main area that gets all the attention as of late with the Art Crawl and is an area that has seen a real strong group of small business owners coming in and filling up the empty storefronts.
 Some old and new faves include iFiori, Mixed Media, Shine, White Elephant, Pretty Grit, Chocolat, Of course, once progress is seen as sustainable, you do start to see rents increasing and some of the smallest are being forced to look elsewhere, but there is lots of room to grow in Hamilton and this positive progress is starting to spread East along Barton and in the downtown core towards Beasley.
 You only have to check out the page of independent restaurants to see how much eating is going on down here!
 This strip of stores, coffee shops, galleries, and old school veggie markets are walkable to so many lovely classic brick homes both detached and semi which are in high demand especially for those that are moving here for the first time.
 Big news this year for Beasley residents was the purchase of the Cannon Knitting Mills by developer / investor Harry Stinson – can’t wait to see what happens with it.